-Members of the Calgary and Lethbridge Regional Women's Committees worked together to come up with a regional campaign to encourage local MPs and MLAs in the Prairies to take action on the issue of child care and work together to create a national child care program.
+To mark International Women's Day, members of the Calgary and Lethbridge Regional Women's Committees released the final postcard in their campaign for universal childcare.
+The committees' regional campaign encourages local MPs and MLAs in the Prairies to take action on the issue of child care and work together to create a national child care program.

 Canadians can input their postal code and send a letter to their MP and MLA, with a Cc to Prime Minister Justin Trudeau.
 There is also an option to include personal comments.